Originally published June 2018 / Revised October 2019

 The case study illustrates some of the challenges physicians may face in determining eligibility for MAID.
 The law currently requires that the patient make a voluntary request, and be a mentally capable (competent) adult, eligible for government-funded health services, able to give informed consent, and suffering from a “grievous and irremediable medical condition.”3

 There continues to be uncertainty in applying some of these criteria in specific cases.
 For example, does the ALS patient suffer from a “grievous and irremediable medical condition” and has her natural death become “reasonably foreseeable”?
 These terms are not clearly defined in the Criminal Code,4 nor do they reflect language used by healthcare practitioners in their clinical work.
-Moreover, there have been very few court decisions to date to help clarify these terms.5 Court challenges are underway in British Columbia6 and Québec7 in which the issue is whether the requirement that “natural death be reasonably foreseeable” is too restrictive and violates patients’ constitutional rights.

 The case study also highlights challenges that can arise when family members disagree with the patient’s request.
 Only patients can request and consent to MAID, not substitute decision-makers.
 To help minimize the risk of difficulties arising after a patient’s death, physicians should—to the extent possible—encourage patients to involve their family in MAID discussions, with the understanding that a request for MAID is the patient’s decision.

 Physician advisors at the CMPA stress that conversations with patients and their families about MAID are among the most important and challenging clinical conversations.
 As such, careful advance planning and preparation should be put into these conversations.
 In addition to ensuring the criteria and safeguards are met, the physician advisors suggest the preparation include considering whether the healthcare team, the patient, and those around the patient have the necessary resources and supports.